Women's history: Africa

 There are numerous studies for specific countries and regions, such as Nigeria. and Lesotho.

 Scholars have turned their imagination to innovative sources for the history of African women, such as songs from Malawi, weaving techniques in Sokoto, and historical linguistics.

-Prior to the colonial era reigning across the continent of Africa, systems and societies were matriarichal.
-The woman carried and respresented herself as equal and even superior to the man.
+Prior to the colonial era reigning across the continent of Africa, some systems and societies were matriarichal.
+The woman carried and represented herself as equal and even superior to the man.
 Leading the continent to prosper and flourish.
 By bringing an oppressive form of Christianity to Africa, European colonizers altered its trajectory by introducing and imposing patriarchal ideals and systems to replace the matriarchy that had aided in upbringing the African continent.